hermangroup/docs/masternodes/setup-win-cdmn.rst

 This guide assumes you are setting up a single masternode for the first time.
 You will need:

-- 100 HTA (Voting Masternode)
+- 5000 HTA (Content Distribution Masternode)
 - A wallet to store your Historia, preferably a hardware wallet, although Historia Core wallet is also supported
 - A Windows 10 instance.
 - Since we are assuming this is a home network, ports need to be publicly open on the Internet.
 This normally requires Port Forwarding on your router, which is out of scope for this document.
 Use your favorite search engine to research Port Forwarding.
+   - Content Distribution Masternode:
-   - Voting Masternode: TCP Port 10101
+         - TCP Port 10101
+         - TCP Port 8080
+         - TCP Port 4001
-   - When asked to allow firewall access by Windows, on any of the steps below, please select Allow.
+   - When asked to allow firewall access by Windows on any of the steps below, please select Allow.

 Masternode Roles
 ----------------